minimob/video-ad-serving-android/README.md

     adTag.setAge("user age");
     adTag.setCategory("advertised apps category");
     adTag.setGender("user gender");
-// Create the AdZone.
+// Request the AdZone.
 The getVideo method needs an Activity as a parameter.
 // If you are in an Activity, you will use the Activity itself and if you are on a Fragment, use getActivity().
     MinimobAdController.getInstance().getVideo(getActivity(), adTag);